aicell-lab/ddls-course/content/course/ddls-2024/_index.md

 {{< spoiler text="What if I cannot attend the computer labs or journal club?" >}}
 For all selected modules, it is mandatory to attend all the associated computer labs and journal club in order to receive credit.
-If you anticipate missing a computer lab or seminar, please notify the course responsible as soon as possible.
+If you anticipate missing a computer lab or journal club, please notify the course responsible as soon as possible.
 Exceptions will be considered on a case-by-case basis.

-If an exception is granted, you will still be required to submit the notebook for the computer lab or write a report to address the seminar question sheet to ensure you meet the module requirements.
+If an exception is granted, you will still be required to submit the notebook for the computer lab or write a report to address the journal club question sheet to ensure you meet the module requirements.
 {{< /spoiler >}}

 {{< spoiler text="Will the lecture be recorded?" >}}
 The recording of lectures may vary depending on the lecturer, and it cannot be guaranteed.
 However, the slides will be made available after each lecture.
 {{< /spoiler >}}

-{{< spoiler text="Can I use ChatGPT / Claude or other generative AI tools in the computer labs, seminar, assignments or the final project?" >}}
+{{< spoiler text="Can I use ChatGPT / Claude or other generative AI tools in the computer labs, journal club, assignments or the final project?" >}}
 Yes, you are encouraged to use these AI tools to facilitate your learning, and perform tasks.
 However, you need to make sure that you are using them in a responsible way.
 Importantly, if you used it for submitting any graded activities, please make sure to also attach the exported conversation history with the AI tool.
 {{< /spoiler >}}